Someone once told me that my ability to work remotely was like having a “superpower.”

 When you work remotely, you have the freedom to work from anywhere in the world, be it a white-sand beach in Brazil or the comfort of your own home.

 You have the flexibility to skip the commute and sleep in til 10AM.
 To get up and run errands whenever you feel like it.
-To travel and visit friends and familyat the drop of a hat (without taking time off work).
+To travel and visit friends and family at the drop of a hat (*while* working).

-I’ve been working remotely for a U.S. company for 3 and a half years now and could never go back to an office or location-dependent job.
+I’ve been working remotely for a U.S. company for 3.5 years now and could never go back to an office or location-dependent job.

 I’m assuming that you’ve stumbled upon this blog post because you want the remote superpower too.

-But before reading, ask yourself this: Do you want to go freelance or work as an employee?
+But before reading, ask yourself this: Do you want to be your own boss… or work for someone else?

-There are pros and cons to both, but if having a steady paycheck and benefits are important to you, then you’ll probably want to become an employee (aka get a remote job).
+There are pros and cons to both, but if having a steady paycheck and benefits are important to you, then you’ll probably want to work for someone else (aka get a remote job).

 If that’s the case, then read on!